bmbouter/CeleryManagement/doc/policy/overview.rst

 The apply section is the body of the policy.
 It is where the behavior of Celery can be modified.
 The apply section is required.

-TODO....
+Unlike the condition and schedule sections which must be expressions, the apply section can be composed of statements.
+To keep policies focused, only a subset of Python statements are allowed.

 Execution Environment
 =====================

 Policies are run in a limited execution environment.
+The main purpose of these restrictions is to keep policies focused and simple.
+Policies have a specific design aim: to provide some automated monitoring and control of Celery workers.
+To provide the full power of the Python language may encourage users to put in policies code which would be better put elsewhere.

+The restrictions also provide some measure of security, but they should not be solely relied upon for this purpose.

 There are both parse-time and run-time mechanisms which enfore this environment.
 At parse-time, the policy source is checked for certain language constructs which are available in the full Python language, but are not desired in policies.

 Scope
 ~~~~~